The Mystic Masseur (novel): Plot summary

 The Mystic Masseur follows the life of Ganesh Ramsumair, a Trinidadian of Indian heritage.
 As a young man, Ganesh attends a training college for teachers, and after graduation, he begins working as a primary school teacher in the Port of Spain, Trinidad’s capital.
 However, he quickly loses interest in this profession and returns to his hometown of Fourways, where he learns that his father has just died.
 Ganesh plans to be either a writer or a professional masseur, and he befriends a local shop owner named Ramlogan.
 Ramlogan has a 16-year-old daughter named Leela, and Leela and Ganesh soon marry.
 After the wedding, Ganesh demands a large dowry payment from Ramlogan, which angers the latter.

 Ganesh and Leela go to live in the small rural village of Fuente Grove, and he befriends a shop owner there named Beharry.
 Beharry encourages Ganesh to read and become a writer, and Ganesh orders several hundred books by mail to comprise his personal library.
 He reads the books and makes notes, but Leela becomes frustrated by the lack of progress Ganesh makes with actually writing.
 She leaves Ganesh and returns to Fourways to live with her father again.
-Ganesh spends the next five weeks writing an educational text about Hinduism, and when he finishes it, he has hires a print shop to make copies of his book.
+Ganesh spends the next five weeks writing an educational text about Hinduism, and when he finishes it, he has hired a print shop to make copies of his book.
 He brings the book to Leela and Ramlogan, and they are ecstatic that he has written a book.
 However, Ramlogan becomes furious when he sees that the book is dedicated to Beharry rather than Leela or himself.